Xc2333/Hackintosh-Lenovo-v3000-ISE/README.md

 •Merge 2048M Graphics memory and 32M minStolenSize to one patch,now no need IntelGraphicsDVMTFixup.kext.

-•Note : this pathc just for after install, so it's batter to disable it within install.
+•Note : this patch just for after install, so it's batter to disable it within install.

 Change log：4/02/2018